Ben Gurion Airport: Statistics

-Top destinations by number of passengers

 Ground transportation

 The airport is located near Highway 1, the main Jerusalem–Tel Aviv Highway and Highway 40.
 The airport is accessible by car or public bus.
 Israel Railways operates train service from the airport to several parts of the country and taxi stands are located outside the arrivals building.
-A popular transportation option is a share taxi van, known in Hebrew as a monit sherut (service cab), going to Jerusalem, Haifa and Beersheba.
+A popular transportation option is a share taxi van, known in Hebrew as a monit sherut (service cab), going to Jerusalem, Haifa, and Beersheba.

 Public transport

-Israel has an integrated nationwide public transport payment system covering multiple transit options (train, bus and light rail) run by various operators using a single payment card: the Rav-Kav.
+Israel has an integrated nationwide public transport payment system covering multiple transit options (train, bus, and light rail) run by various operators using a single payment card: the Rav-Kav.
 It features flexible tariff arrangements and offers free transfers between transit methods within certain geographical zones and time periods.
 A public transport information office which also issues Rav-Kav cards is located in the arrivals hall of Terminal 3.
 With a few exceptions, most public transport options (except for taxis and service cabs) do not operate on the Sabbath (i.e., from early Friday evenings to late Saturday evenings as well as certain Jewish holidays).

 A new app payment system was introduced in December 2020.
-The app has a different, simpler fare system (that can be more expensive in some cases and cheaper in others) and it's post pay (The Rav Kav is a pre-paid card that you need to top up).
-The charge is at the end of each month (so a registration and a payment method are required).
-There are four available apps: the government-owned app called "The Station" (Hataḥana) and three private ones—RavPass (by HopOn), ANYWAY (by Isracard) and Moovit (by Moovit and Pango).
+The apps have a different, simpler fare system.
+The two supporting routing and payment are: Cello, Moovit, Pango, and Rav-Pass.

 Rail

 Israel Railways operates the Ben Gurion Airport Railway Station, located in the lower level of Terminal 3.
 From this station passengers may head northwest to Tel Aviv, Haifa and other destinations in the north, or southeast to Modi'in and Jerusalem.
 The journey to Tel Aviv Savidor Central railway station takes about 18 minutes and to Jerusalem's Yitzhak Navon station about 25 minutes.
-There is also late night/early morning train service to and from the airport terminating at Beersheba Center via Lod, Ashkelon and selected destinations in between.
+There is also late night/early morning train service to and from the airport terminating at Beersheba Center via Lod, Ashkelon, and selected destinations in between.
 Almost 3.3 million passengers used the railway line to and from the airport in 2009.
 The service does not operate on Shabbat and Jewish holidays but on all other days it runs day and night.
 The line to Nahariya through Tel Aviv and Haifa operated 24 hours a day on weekdays, but these services were suspended following the COVID-19 pandemic and put on hold until railway electrification works are completed in the mid-2020s, following which the line would run from Jerusalem and terminate at Karmiel instead of Nahariya (though it would continue to service Tel Aviv and Haifa).